sverrirs/ruvsarpur/README.md

 python ruvsarpur.py --list --category 1 --days 1
 ```

-The the `--new` flag limits the search and downloads to only new shows (e.g. shows that have just aired their first episode in a new multi-episode series).
+The `--new` flag limits the search and downloads to only new shows (e.g. shows that have just aired their first episode in a new multi-episode series).
 The example below will only list new children's shows on the TV schedule.
 ```
 python ruvsarpur.py --list --category 1 --new
 ```